Clinic set for Jan. 11.

-Etheredge made his presence felt on the diamond as TCU advanced to the College World Series.
+Etheredge immediately made his presence felt on the diamond.
 The Horned Frogs saw improvements in all facets of the game, most notably at the plate.
 Offensively, the Frogs saw a 32 point improvement in their batting average.
 TCU hit .278 on the season to rank 88th nationally.
 On the bases, the Frogs swiped 93 bases, ranking 15th nationally.

 Defensively, TCU posted a .977 fielding percentage.
 That mark ranked 11th nationally.
 Under his guidance, Kyle Bacak put together a career season behind the plate.
 The senior was drafted in the 25th round by the Washington Nationals.
 He boasted a .993 fielding percentage and threw out 39% of base stealers.
 After allowing 14 passed balls in 2013, Bacak decreased that total to just five.
 Additionally, the pitching staff had just 35 wild pitches, down from 55 in 2013.

 The former Chicago White Sox farmhand spent the past two seasons as the volunteer assistant at UC Santa Barbara.
 This past season, he helped coach the Gouchos to a berth in the NCAA Corvallis Regional.
 The Gouchos finished the season with a 35-25 record.
 Under his guidance, Jackson Morrow posted a 1.000 fielding percentage and threw out 56% of base stealers.